 The Therme has numerous thermal pools, both indoors and out, spa treatments, and much more.

-Although on the edge of town, an extension to the U1 subway line means a train from the city centre takes you to the front door in about 16 minutes.
+Although on the edge of town, an extension to the U1 subway line means a train from the city centre takes you almost to the front door in about 16 minutes.

-And for a little bonus…the spa entrance looks across to one of my preferred patisseries and confectioners in Vienna: Konditorei Oberlaa; they also have a lovely branch right in the centre.
+And for a little bonus…the spa entrance looks across to one of my preferred patisseries and confectioners in Vienna: Konditorei Oberlaa.
+They also have a lovely branch right in the centre.

 Cakes and wellness may seem unusual companions, but this is Vienna.